-Management's Discussion and Analysis For the year ended December 31, 2018 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three month period ended March 31, 2019 (Expressed in Canadian dollars, unless otherwise noted)

 Summary

 After a prolonged bear market, 2018 witnessed the spot price increase roughly 40%.
 Nuclear reactor builds are at an all time high and the demand forecast is robust.
 Inventories (secondary supply) continues to be drawn down at a time when major players are cutting primary production.
 All this amongst a backdrop of geopolitical tensions including possible government intervention.
 The backdrop is bullish for the uranium sector, for those situated in safe mining jurisdictions that host high grade, shallow uranium deposits.